Blog

 Fast Storage Built for Performance

-10 K RPM HDD ≈ 200 MB/s < 200 2 × 1 TB + (archive tiers) cold storage, backups
+10 K RPM HDD 130–266 MB/s sustained seek-limited capacity/archive tier cold storage, backups

-** HDD baseline from Seagate Exos datasheet.
+** HDD baseline from Seagate Exos 10E2400 datasheet [6].

-Predictable Bandwidth, no Penalty
+Predictable Bandwidth, No Penalty

 Designing for Tomorrow, Not Yesterday